 7.7.7 Evaluation on solution #9

-In this solution, it assumed that UDM is used to create/update/remove PIN profile that includes PIN information and PINEs information, and allocate/manage the PIN ID.
-And may allocate/manage PINE ID for the PIN.
+In this solution, it assumed that UDM is used to create/update/remove PIN profile that includes PIN information and PINEs information with PIN ID/PINE ID, based on input PIN information from PEMC when request the creation of the PIN via NAS.
+The UDM allocates/manages the PIN ID.
+The UDM may allocate/manage PINE ID for the PIN.

 PINE ID, unique ID within a PIN that could be allocated by PEMC locally, or network.